illixion/blog.illixion.com/content/posts/root-lg-webos-tv.md

 ## Step 6: Install the Homebrew Channel

 To further enhance your rooted TV, consider installing the Homebrew Channel.
 Visit <https://github.com/webosbrew/webos-homebrew-channel?tab=readme-ov-file#installation> for instructions on how to install it.
-This will allow you to install apps such as an ad-free version of YouTube or ambient lighting software that will work system-wide.
+This will allow you to install apps such as an ad-free version of YouTube, custom screensavers or ambient lighting software that works system-wide.

-Note that if you've never used the developer mode on your TV before, you'll need to enable it to be able to install apps.
+**Important**: if you've never used the developer mode on your TV before, you'll need to enable it to be able to install apps.
 This can be done by executing the following commands:

 ```sh
 rm -rf /var/luna/preferences/devmode_enabled && mkdir -p /var/luna/preferences/devmode_enabled